DataTalksClub/machine-learning-zoomcamp/.tmp/ml-classification-rollout-10-14.md

   probabilities `0.20` through `0.85`, high-risk selection, and promotional email; removed the presenter, camera/recording controls, color wheel, and cursor.
 Output visually checked at lesson size.

+- `13-summary-02-notebook-recap.jpg` →
+  `13-summary-02-notebook-recap-cropped.png` — deterministic composite of a
+  top crop `(15,32,493,48)` and lower slide crop `(15,80,568,166)`, padded to a common canvas and 2× Lanczos resized with light unsharp; preserved the exact section title, dataset URLs, and data-preparation bullets while removing the camera tile and browser frame.